artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Again, by the time we've created a script of even moderate complexity, it appears there is no major difference as to whether we use Stamps or not, or whether or not we create duplicates of the Read node assets.

-And by changing the order of operations it appears we can shave a full 40 seconds off a 5 minute render.
+And by changing the order of operations it appears we can shave a full 40 seconds off a 5 minute render for a 15% improvement in render time.

 ## Back to the DOD

 If changing the order of operations gave us a 15% improvement in render times, what sort of impact does the DOD have?

-Let's run the tests again with each sprite's DOD/BBox set to use the full 1280 x720 px frame.
+Let's run the tests again with each sprite's DOD/BBox set to use the full 1280 x720 pixel frame.

 When it comes to computing resources, referencing single instances of a Read node asset in a script by using Stamps has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
-In some instances the nukescripts crashed due to hitting a RAM ceiling, but when it did render we see a X to X increase in render times and X to X increase in memory requirements.
+In some instances the nukescripts crashed due to hitting a RAM ceiling, but when it didn't crash we see a X to X increase in render times and X to X increase in memory requirements.

 ## Size on disk